 God has untrusted each of us with our finances.
 God warns of being a fool with our blessings.
 Educate yourself so that you are not a fool.
 Whether you read these two books or any of Suze Orman’s or Dave Ramsey’s books or books by a myriad of authors, the point is, you can never know too much about money and how to make it work for you.
 Enjoy!

-Trevor Ward, a contributor to this blog, was as a product development engineer at Mattel Toys right out of college.
+Trevor Ward, a contributor to this blog, worked as a product development engineer at Mattel Toys right out of college.
 He is also an entrepreneur and business owner.
 He is an award-winning documentary filmmaker and has impacted audiences from all over the world.
 He met the most beautiful woman in the world and they got married.
 Currently, Trevor embarked on another face of his career to become an attorney.